Semprini/mft-kafka/README.md

 # mft-kafka
 File Transfer utility using Kafka as transport.
+Yay! an ineficient mechanism for copying files!
+Why?: https://semprini.me/the-forgotton-question-mark/

 De-batches to a stream to enable multiple consumers.

 Both producer and consumer accept either arguments or falls back to environment variables if no arguments are provided.